JennToo/altgo-us/content/pages/legal.md

 A community member has written [this more detailed guide](https://wiki.tris.fyi/FieldNotes/LegalName) which may be useful too.

-When completing the name change with Social Security, it is possible to simultaneously update your gender marker with that office when submitting form SS-5 (see below Social Security section for details).
-This must be done eventually if changing gender marker with the state, and can be done with the SS office without medical documentation.
+When completing the name change with Social Security, at this time it is possible to simultaneously update your gender marker with them as well.
+See the "After the court order" section below for details.

 ## Limestone county